CMUL8/IndicJevBench/docs/DATASHEET.md

 ## Distribution

 **How will the dataset be distributed?**
-As `cmul8/IndicJevBench` on HuggingFace Datasets (release date: before Nirṇaya model).
+As `cmul8/IndicJevBench` on HuggingFace Datasets.

 **What license applies?**
 The benchmark harness (this repo) is MIT.
 Dataset licenses per task: